-3) I assign Writing Center conferences for drafts and collect Writing Center acknowledgment forms on an assigned due date.
+3) I assign Writing Center conferences for drafts.

 4) After students have revised based on the Writing Center comments, I offer to look at the 2nd (or 3rd drafts).

 5) We then hold a peer review workshop.
 How this works: a) 4 copies of each class member’s twice-revised paper are due in class the weekend before the workshop. b) Over the weekend, students provide in-margin comments for 3 peers each, and they attach a letter to each of their 3 assigned papers.
 These letters include a list of strengths, questions, and revision strategies.
-(I have a handout that lists these guidelines but cannot find it). c) The day of the workshop each author (in her group of 4) sits quietly while her paper is discussed by the remaining 3 members. d) A group-appointed timekeeper cuts off discussion of each paper after 15 minutes. e) Group members then vote on one paragraph to read from one paper in each group.
+(I have a handout that lists these guidelines. c) The day of the workshop each author (in her group of 4) sits quietly while her paper is discussed by the others. d) A timekeeper cuts off discussion of each paper after 15 minutes. e) Group members then vote on one paragraph to read from one paper in each group.
 They discuss with the whole class why this paragraph was so exceptionally appealing that it warranted reading aloud. *What I do not tell students is that each group of 4 workshop members has one exceptional writer, one strong writer, and two weaker writers.

-6) Once I receive the final drafts, I make in-margin comments on them.
-When possible I try to frame these as questions, e.g. “Would you provide examples here?”
+6) Once I receive the final drafts, I make in-margin comments.
+When possible I try to pose questions, e.g. “Would you provide examples here?”
 I underline what’s going well.

 9) After conferences, I write everyone’s grade on the board (no names) and if there are areas that pertain to most class members (e.g. “how to craft a thesis” or “titles of poems go in quotes, not italics”)— we go over these as a class.